derek-knox/Coding-For-Designers/Coding and Concept/Event Loop.md

 A non-interactive animation hitting 60fps undoubtedly looks smooth, but it is just that, *non-interactive*.
 How do we account for this desired interactivity?

 Thankfully, the program responsible for *executing* our compiled code helps us out.
 This program is called the *engine*.
 Additionally, the engine gets help from its parent program, the *runtime*.
-Together, the runtime and engine provide an interactive system that executes code in realtime.
+Together, the runtime and engine provide an interactive system that executes code in real-time.
 If we were to code the relationship in an HTML-like code, it would look like this:

 ```
 <runtime>